JustTemmie/steam-presence/README.md

 but what this script CAN do is run on as mentioned, a server, or another form of desktop computer (with discord open in the background on that device)

+I.E with this setup, Discord is able to be updated.
+Let's say I launch Deep Rock Galactic (rock & stone) on my Steam Deck.
+Here's what happens:

+1) Steam (on my Steam Deck) lets Steam HQ know that I'm running DRG.

+2) Steam HQ updates, so my Steam Friends can see that I'm playing DRG.

+3) Within a minute, steam-presence (running on my Mac) queries Steam HQ and sees that I'm playing DRG.

+4) steam-presence (still on my Mac) pushes the rich presence information to the Discord client (also running on my Mac).

+5) The Discord client will now display your current game to your friends (and others)

 if you're interested in something similar for nintendo switch, check out <a href="https://github.com/MCMi460/NSO-RPC">this repo</a>

 ## Setup